 An applicant is to arrange for a letter of recommendation from a current community supervisor, employer, leader, or mentor.
 An applicant names this referee in the Application.
-The University contacts this person directly and asks that he or she address the following:
+The University contacts this person directly and asks that they address the following: